I don’t know anyone who doesn’t like autumn.

 The songs in this mix try to reflect that mood.
 Some are apparent in their inclusion (“The Birds are Leaving,” “October”); some are beautiful but sad (“If These Walls Could Speak,” “All My Days”); some are upbeat but feature bittersweet lyrics (“Sunrise,” “Have a Little Faith in Me”).
 It should remind you of all the wonderful misery that the season can throw at us.

-Over the past four years, I’ve made my Autumn playlist available in a variety of formats.
+Over the past four years, I’ve made the Autumn playlist available in a variety of formats.
 First, when people listened to MP3 files on their computer, it was in a giant zip file that you had to download.
-Then Spotify let put a widget in the post so everyone could listen to the mix.
-They screwed that up, though, and now only play 30-second snippets.
-If you have Spotify, you can play the playlist in the app.
+Then Spotify created a widget you could place in posts so everyone could listen to playlists.
+So I present to you my Autumn playlist.